 Perform variance analysis of crude consumption.

 Perform analytical review of fuel consumption per unit of utility generation.
-Whether the same is in tolerable range?
+Whether the same is in a tolerable range?

 Perform analytical review of cost per unit of utility generated vis-à-vis utility purchased.
 Whether the same is in tolerable range?